Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Experiments

 \subsection{Vision-Guidance Enhancing MLLM's Visual Perception}

-VGA constructs visual grounding using VSC and employs this grounding to guide visual attention, leading to significant performance gains on the POPE benchmark.
-However, the POPE dataset specifically includes negative samples—that is, instances querying about absent objects.
-To better understand this behavior and the role of grounding in these challenging cases, we further investigate two critical questions: (1) \emph{Why does grounding for absent objects still effectively improve the model’s object perception?} (2) \emph{Can using ground-truth grounding further enhance the model’s object perception?}
+VGA employs VSC grounding to guide visual attention, leading to significant performance gains on the POPE benchmark.
+To better understand the role of grounding, we further investigate two critical questions: (1) \emph{Why does grounding for absent objects still effectively improve the model's object perception?} (2) \emph{What will happen when VSC grounding is unreliable?}